 After completing the Master of Science in Counseling degree and completing a minimum of two years (at least 10 hours per week) of supervised professional experience, graduates are eligible to sit for licensure in Tennessee, Kentucky, North Carolina and Virginia as a Licensed Professional Counselor.
 A determination of eligibility has not been made for other states.
 Reciprocity agreements may allow TN licensure to apply in other states.
-Students should check specific state requirements before applying to the program.
+Students and applicants should check specific state requirements before applying to or enrolling in the program.

 School Counseling The program prepares graduates to pursue licensure as a school counselor in the state of Tennessee.
 A determination of eligibility for licensure has not been made in other states.
-Students should check specific state requirements before applying to the program.
+Students and applicants should check specific state requirements before applying to or enrolling in the program.

 Get ready to change lives